web-vikas/web-vikas/README.md

     * Conducted code reviews and mentored junior developers, fostering a culture of continuous learning and improvement.
     * Collaborated closely with UX/UI designers to translate wireframes and mockups into pixel-perfect, interactive interfaces.
     * Actively participated in Agile development processes, including daily stand-ups, sprint planning, and retrospectives.

+**Ditinex**

+* **Associate Software Engineer** (June 2023 - November 2023)
+    * Developed and maintained software solutions using the MERN stack.
+    * Collaborated with cross-functional teams to deliver projects on time and budget.
+    * Redesigned the company's flagship product, resulting in a 30% increase in user engagement.
+* **Frontend Developer** (April 2023 - June 2023)
+    * Designed and implemented user-facing features using React.js and Tailwind CSS.
+    * Collaborated with backend developers to integrate frontend components.
+    * Optimized web applications for speed and scalability, resulting in a 10% improvement in page load times and a 30% increase in user engagement.

 **Education:**